|

 off-roaders.
 In 1966 the Compagno had the distinction of being the first Japanese car to be imported, very briefly, into the

+UK.
 The small car range was dominated by the little

 Domino and Charade models, mostly with three-cylinder engine, including a tiny sub-1.0-litre diesel.
 The ultimate three-cylinder

 model was the turbocharged Charade GTti, which managed 99bhp from its 993cc engine.
+Japan's domestic tax laws brought about a unique

 generation of tiny K-class city-cars, which had to comply with strict performance and dimensions rules.
 Daihatsu's Cuore,